Emotional Abuse

 Psychological Damage of Emotional Abuse

+Emotional abuse strikes at the heart of our being, damaging wellness, beating down confidence, and fracturing normal abilities to function.
 Abuse impacts our ability to have healthy relationships.
 Early relationships are extremely important.
-“Adolescents who have negative experiences in romantic relationships have much less confidence in their ability to form qualified relationships” (Beyarslan, S., & Uzer, T., 2020).
+“Adolescents who have negative experiences in romantic relationships have much less confidence in their ability to form qualified relationships” (Beyarslan & Uzer, 2020).

 As adults, we are more resilient, but certainly not immune.
 Emotional abuse taxes are emotional resources, often leading to depression and anxiety.